 In life have you been given a wrong indication?
-Handle each WI as above and ask the question until you have cleared up all the WIs s/he can find.
-Then check the other flows as given below.
+Handle each wrong indication W4 as above and ask the question until you have cleared up all the wrong indications W1s s/he can find.
+Then check the other flows as given below (synopsis).
+The ssame applies to for example: school, work, or the military "At school were you given a wrong indication?" etc.-